IntellureIntellure

 ✓ Good H1

-How to Convert Images to Base64 — Complete Guide✗ Vague H1
+How to Convert Images to Base64: Complete Guide

-- Use exactly one H1 per page — no more, no less.
+• Use exactly one H1 per page, no more and no less.

-- Make it unique across your site — every page should have a distinct H1.
+• Make it unique across your site, so every page has a distinct H1.

 H2 Tags: Your Section Landmarks